denkristoffer/filmbuff/README.md

 - SSL is used by default when communicating with IMDb but it can be turned off by setting `ssl` to false.
 - Locale defaults to `en_US` but this behaviour can be changed by passing `locale` with a different value.
 Locale can also be changed as necessary during runtime.
 See [Locales](#locales) for more information.
-- Caching is possible through [Faraday Http Cache](https://github.com/plataformatec/faraday-http-cache).
-It can be enabled by setting `cache` to an object such as `Rails.cache` or by passing it a hash that will be used to configure the cache store, such as `:mem_cache_store, 'localhost:11211'`
-- Logging can be enabled by setting `logger` to a logging object.

 `search_for_title` also takes keyword arguments that can be used to change the default behaviours on a per search basis.